albirrkarim/albirrkarim/README.md

 ### Future Project

-:accessibility: [GPT Web Guide](https://github.com/albirrkarim/GPT-Web-Guide-Docs), Imagine you have an AI that can act as guide in your website
+:accessibility: [React GPT Web Guide](https://github.com/albirrkarim/react-gpt-web-guide-docs), Imagine you have an AI that can act as guide in your website

 <br/>